-If you want to change the sequence act this way: the machine only works on layers with open eyes.
-When you want to start the output with the outline shut the eye of the milling-layer and start the output.
+If you want to change the sequence you can do this as follows: the machine only works on layers with open eyes.
+When you want to start the output with the layer "outline", shut the eye of the milling-layer and start the output.
 In a second operation you can open the eye again and shut the eye of the engraving-layer.

-A second possibility to give out only special elements is to select the wanted elements in the graphic window.
-Then choose the entry selection in the layer-panel.
+A second possibility to output certain elements only, is to select the desired elements in the graphic window.
+In the Layer-Panel, select the radio button "Selection".
 If you press start only the selected element will be given out.